Uterine Fibroid Embolization

 While there are surgical and other options for the treatment of fibroids, we at VIVA EVE specialize in uterine fibroid embolization, or UFE.
 There are many advantages to this minimally invasive procedure.
 Learn more about UFE below and why we think it's often the best fibroid treatment for most women.

 What is uterine fibroid embolization (UFE)?

 UFE is a minimally invasive, non-surgical procedure for the treatment of fibroids that has been performed successfully for over two decades.
 Approximately 14,000 successful UFE procedures are performed annually in the United States, and the procedure is covered by most major insurance companies.

 How does UFE work to treat fibroids?

 Fibroid tumors need a blood supply to stay alive and grow.
-The UFE procedure blocks the blood supply to the fibroid (without affecting the blood supply to the uterus.
-Without a blood supply, the fibroid shrinks and disappear.
+The UFE procedure blocks the blood supply to the fibroid -- without affecting the blood supply to the uterus.
+Without a blood supply, the fibroid shrinks and disappears.
 UFE is effective on most sizes and types of fibroids and multiple fibroids can be treated at the same time.

 How do I get screened for UFE?

 Either your doctor or a VIVA EVE physician can determine whether you're a good candidate for a UFE procedure.
 The consultation process includes an initial consultation, some testing and imaging, a review of your test results, and a final pre-operative consulation with the specialist doctor who will perform your UFE so that you and the doctor can decide together whether a UFE is right for you.

 Your pre-UFE appointments, like the UFE procedure itself, are covered by most major insurances.

 A VIVA EVE UFE is performed when the patient is under moderate sedation (not asleep) and sometimes a local anesthetic.
 It does not require general anesthesia.